-The Ozanam Manor II project has a total cost of approximately \$19 million and is anticipated to be completed in 2024.
-The project is being largely funded through grants from Maricopa County, the State of Arizona, and the City of Phoenix.
-In accordance with the grant agreement, Ozanam Manor II has a 10-year restrictive covenant requiring that the property be devoted to transitional housing for low- and moderate-income persons beginning with the date of receipt of the certificate of occupancy.
+The combined DePaul Manor and Rosalie's Place project had a total cost of approximately \$19 million and were completed and placed into service in fiscal 2024.
+The projects were funded through grants from Maricopa County, the State of Arizona, and the City of Phoenix, as well as contributions.
+In accordance with the grant agreement, DePaul Manor has a 10-year restrictive covenant requiring that the property be devoted to transitional housing for low- and moderate-income persons beginning with the date of receipt of the certificate of occupancy.